Blackmamoth/sshsync/README.md

 **sshsync** is a fast, minimal CLI tool to run shell commands across multiple remote servers via SSH.
 Easily target all servers or just a specific group, great for sysadmins, developers, and automation workflows.

+> **IMPORTANT**:
+>
-> **IMPORTANT**: sshsync uses asyncssh for SSH connections.
+> 1. sshsync uses asyncssh for SSH connections.
 If you use passphrase-protected SSH keys, you MUST have your ssh-agent running with the keys added via ssh-add. sshsync will rely on SSH agent forwarding to authenticate with protected keys.
+> 2. Throughout this documentation, whenever "host" is mentioned, it refers to the SSH alias defined by the `Host` directive in your `~/.ssh/config` file, not the actual hostname (`HostName` directive). sshsync uses these aliases for all operations.

 ## Features ✨